cweinberger/bpc/README.md

-# SSO Poc

-# SSO (Single Sign On) and BPC (Berlingske Permission Central)
+# Berlingske Permission Central (BPC)

-SSO is implementet using Gigya RaaS and Site Groups.
+Single Sign-On (SSO) is implementet using Gigya RaaS and Site Groups.
 Websites and apps use Gigyas SDK to show a login screen to the user.
 Gigya has the options to have multiple screenSets depending on what device the user is on.

 Gigya RaaS (Registration-as-a-Service) means our Gigya platform is a cloud hosted platform.
 RaaS has the support for Social Logins as standard.